 Health or Safety.
 We may use or disclose your health information to prevent or lessen a serious and imminent threat to the health or safety of a person or the general public.

 Specialized Government Functions.
 We may use and disclose your health information for authorized national security activities or to units of the government with special functions, such as the U.S. military or the U.S. Department of State under certain circumstances.

 Inmates.
 If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may disclose your health information to the correctional institution or law enforcement official for certain purposes.
 For example, we may disclose your health information to a correctional institution to provide you with health care.

+Workers’ Compensation.
 We may disclose your health information to the extent necessary to comply with workers’ compensation law or similar laws.

 To Comply With the Law.
 We may use and disclose your health information when required to do so by any other law not already referred to in this section.